gamlss-dev/WeatherGermany/README.md

 The package contains weather data for Germany as provided by the Deutscher Wetterdienst (DWD).
 The data is quality flag pre-processed and provided as a data frame.
-In addition, the elevation model for Germany is provided.
+In addition, the elevation model and the map for Germany is provided.

 ``` r
 data(package = "WeatherGermany")